metacpan/metacpan-cpan-extracted/distros/O/Outthentic/README.md

 * `--format`

 Sets reports format.
-Available formats are: `concise|default`.
+Available formats are: `concise|production|default`.
 Default value is `default`.

 In concise format strun shrinks output to only STDOUT/STDERR comes from scenarios.
 It's useful when you want to parse stories output by external commands.

+Production format omits debug information.

 * `--purge-cache`